0121 314 7075

 Martin strived to make it easier to access counselling and coaching by

-Nine years later, he’s built an entire social enterprise around this philosophy, which has diversified and grown during the height of recession and is headed for big things in 2014 and beyond
+Twleve years later, he’s built an entire social enterprise around this philosophy, which has diversified and grown during the height of recession and is headed for further growth in 2017-18 and beyond

 Getting off the hamster wheel